-When it comes to travelling, the carry-on luggage you use is absolutely essential.
-Whether you choose to tote a backpack, hard shell, or some sort of wheeled rolling luggage, you’ll have to deal with it through-out your entire Airport experience.
+When it comes to traveling, carry-on luggage is absolutely essential.
+Whether you opt for a backpack or a roller bag, you’ll have to deal with it throughout your entire airport experience.
 You may think it’s okay to toss some stuff in a duffel bag and get checked-in, but once you have that bag strap hung on your shoulder for an hour or two, you’ll realize you made a grave luggage mistake.

-Travel gear has changed more in the last ten years than in the previous hundred.
+Travel gear has changed more in the last 10 years than in the previous hundred.
 Suitcases, in particular, are getting lighter, better, stronger — even smarter.
-Between zippered, rolling, soft-sided, and hard shelled, the decision to pick just one has never been more difficult.
-Here, we narrow down the list to the five best carry-on luggage options, broken down by travel style.
-Whatever you decide to stuff in that overhead compartment when you travel, you should be fairly happy with your TSA-approved choice.
+Between zippered, rolling, soft-sided, and hard-shelled, the decision to pick just one has never been more difficult.
+Here, we narrow down the list to only the best carry-on luggage options, broken down by travel style and budget.
+Whatever you decide to stuff in that compartment when you travel, you should be confident with your TSA-approved overhead choice.